mojotech/capybara-ui/docs/getting_started.md

 #To Be Continued...
 Stay tuned for more documentation of the following:
-- CapybaraUI Gotchas - the most common, unexpected CapybaraUI errors and solutions
+- Capybara UI Gotchas - the most common, unexpected Capybara UI errors and solutions
-- Addressing irregular test failures with CapybaraUI
+- Addressing irregular test failures with Capybara UI
-- CapybaraUI's rspec 'see' method
+- Capybara UI's rspec 'see' method